priyan2115/UFOs/README.md

     * If you want to clear the Filter search then you just have to simply press the **Enter Button anywhere on the webpage area or refresh the page.**
     [!image](link)
 # Summury
+  * In summury i want to describe something which is bothering me when i read the instruction in the challange and that is,
+      * Why there is an instructions to remove the **Filter Table Button** even we can add one more Button **Remove Filter Button** which makes this website more                  reliable.